Excel Text Compare (Table of Contents)

 How to compare the text in Excel, but the user wants some meaningful result rather than only TRUE/FALSE.

-Step 1: Go to Sheet 3 in the excel where a user wants to compare the data, the user wants to check Home City and Preferred City, so apply the formula in E column to compare
+Step 1: Go to Sheet 3 in Excel, where a user wants to compare the data; the user wants to check Home City and Preferred City, so apply the formula in the E column to compare.

-Step 2: Click on E2 cell and apply the EXACT function with IF
+Step 2: Click on the E2 cell and apply the EXACT function with IF

 Step 6: Now give Match if the value is true and Differ if the value is false and close the bracket.

-Step 8: Apply the above formula to all for that we can drag down on clicking the Plus sign of E2 cell.
+Step 8: Apply the above formula to all; we can drag it down by clicking the Plus sign of the E2 cell.

-Summary of Example#3: As we can see in the result of the sheet 3 example, there is B2 is Melbourne and D2 is Delhi which is not matching so the result is Differ.
-Same way in B4 and D4 have Delhi which is matching so the result is MATCH.
+Summary of Example#3: As we can see in the sheet 3 examples, B2 is Melbourne, and D2 is Delhi which does not match, so the result is Differ.
+In B4 and D4, the same way as Delhi, which is matching, so the result is MATCH.

-If we see the 5th Row where B2 have Goa and D2 have GOA, their case is different in both the cells, but the EXACT function will consider the case as its case sensitive, so the result will be Differ.
-Here we can see on being TRUE we are getting output as Match and when output is FALSE we are getting Differ as the output.
+If we see the 5th Row where B2 has Goa and D2 has GOA, their case is different in both the cells, but the EXACT function will consider the case as case sensitive so that the result will be Differ.
+Here we can see on being TRUE, we are getting output as Match, and when output is FALSE, we are getting Differ as to the output.

 Things to Remember

-- When we are using Equal sign in Excel for comparison, it will treat GOA as goa because equal sign is the case insensitive.
+- Using the Equal sign in Excel for comparison will treat GOA as goa because the equal sign is case insensitive.

-- As EXACT function is case sensitive, when we are not bothered about the case then we can go for equal sign.
+- As the EXACT function is case sensitive, we can go for an equal sign when we are not bothered about the case.

-- We can use compare the result inside the IF function to show a meaningful message or we can make it a conditional calculation.
+- We can compare the result inside the IF function to show a meaningful message or make it a conditional calculation.

 - To see the duplicate data in the table, we need to select all the data and Press Ctrl + Q (Quick Analysis) >> then a pop-up will open up >> select Duplicate option >> it will highlight the duplicate.

-This is how we can compare the data in the table for duplicate and unique value.
+This is how we can compare the data in the table for duplicate and unique values.

 Ex.=LEFT(A2,3) =RIGHT(B2,3)